BhumikaSasmal/Mini-RAG-System/outputs/week4_sample_outputs.md

 ---
 ## NOTE

+In mock mode, no LLM inference is performed.
+The response is an extractive answer formed from the first retrieved context sentences and is intended only for testing the RAG pipeline.

+Rather than generating a response from the prompt, this method returns the first one or two sentences from the retrieved context.
+This provides a deterministic, extractive answer and should not be interpreted as true LLM reasoning.

+The prompt in prompt_template.py is unused in mock mode.
+The prompt is designed to be consistent with the production LLM workflow.
+In mock mode, it is intentionally ignored because the response is generated directly from the retrieved context.

+Mock mode does not send a prompt to an LLM.

 All Outputs have been generated using mock mode.
 The answer quality may be limited due to the usage of mock mode and chunk boundaries.

 ---